Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 • Coconut oil has a highly digestible structure, primarily Medium Chain Triglycerides (other saturated fats are mostly Long Chain).
 It takes little input from bile and digestive enzymes to break down coconut oil, making it a great food for those with no gall bladder or poor digestion such as the elderly or sick.

-I prefer the rich mouth feel and taste of ghee, especially higher quality ghee such as Pure Indian Foods.
+I prefer the rich mouth feel and taste of ghee, especially higher-quality pastured ghee such as Pure Indian Foods.
 It’s a familiar taste and goes with everything.

 Bottom line: keep and use both.
 Try different brands in different ways.
 Reach for ghee or pastured lard when you want those great co-factor vitamins and buttery goodness.